 If you haven’t heard of it before, today is your lucky day.
 The Wikicamps app can be downloaded on android, apple and windows smart phones (and also desktops).

 The app is used to find camping areas, points of interest, caravan parks and more.
 However, its the way in which it does this that is most useful.

 What’s so good about Wikicamps?

 The problem with them though, is the information takes time to find, and it doesn’t change.
 Camp sites change all the time, and then a static page or book becomes redundant.

-If you want to find somewhere to camp, you can filter sites by various requirements (free, dog friendly, camper trailer friendly etc) and see them visually on a map, to work out how far away they are.
+If you want to find somewhere to camp, you can filter sites by various requirements (free camping, dog friendly, camper trailer friendly etc) and see them visually on a map, to work out how far away they are.

 The fact that is crowd sourced means information is more up to date, and you can often even get track conditions, how bad the toilets smell and what to look out for through the comments!

 Everything is downloaded too, so you don’t need an internet connection to find your next amazing camp site.
 With over 32,000 listings across Australia, you can be sure to find somewhere amazing to rest your head.

-Read with a grain of salt
+Read the comments with a grain of salt

-For example, you’ll often read comments on wikicamps saying that the road was in terrible condition, or that that there wasn’t enough room to set a tent up.
+For example, you’ll often read comments on the Wikicamps app saying that the road was in terrible condition, or that that there wasn’t enough room to set a tent up.

 When we did the Gibb River road, the locals told us the track was in the best condition they’d seen in years, and yet we came across others telling us that its the worst road they’d ever done.

-Not all information is accurate
+Not all the information is accurate

 Obviously shire, council, National Park and general civil law comes way above the comments of those left on Wikicamps!
 If you think the camp site might be a bit sketchy in terms of being allowed to be there, do some further digging.